department-of-veterans-affairs/va-digital-service-handbook/_pages/index.md

 section-3-target: yes
 section-3-copy: <a title="Veteran Affairs APIs" href="https://department-of-veterans-affairs.github.io/vets-contrib" target="_blank">Veteran Affairs APIs</a> empower our partners to build innovative, Veteran&#8209;centered, cutting edge solutions they can use to manage their care, services, and benefits.
 #
-# You can edit this DESCRIPTION CONTENT
+# Editable - DESCRIPTION CONTENT
 #
 subhead: Empowering VA teams to build digital services on the Veteran Tools Platform
 p1: We created this Handbook based on VA's experience with <a title="Vets.gov" href="https://www.vets.gov" target="_blank">Vets.gov</a>, as well as best practices from government digital services, government agencies, and the technology industry.
 It's a tool to help VA teams create the best possible user experience for people interacting with Veteran-facing digital services.